Part 5 Chapter 3 of the Localism Act (2011) details regulations for Asset of Community Value and sets out the Community Right to Bid.

 At the end of the moratorium period, if you have successfully put a bid together, the owner will have the option to either accept your bid or sell the property freely on the open market.

-For details about the definition of asset of community value, sales outside the Act and land owner compensation please see the freqently asked question.
+For details about the definition of asset of community value, sales outside the Act and land owner compensation please see the freqently asked questions.

-Further information can be found on the links on this page.
+Further information can be found via the External Links section.